mnemnion/marmalade/source/arachne/macros.md

 ##Header Macros

 Header macros begin like this, on a newline: ` ># `.
 Any number of hashes is allowed.
 This corresponds to a block header, which parses well enough as pure Markdown.
-The code block must be directly below the header, exactly one newline is required and no more are allowed.
+This must be followed by a blank line.
+Everything non-whitespace after ` >### ` is part of the macro, up to the newline.

 A code block with a header macro is called a tangle block.